 You’ll begin uploading a photo to Instagram as you would for any other post.
 After you’ve added your effects and filters, hit “Next.”

 5. On the post settings page, tap Tag Products.

 When you have the product feature enabled on your account, you’ll find the option to tag products on the screen where you normally add your caption and other information.
 Next, enter the names of the products you want to tag, then select them as they appear in the search box.

-Tip: You can tag products in both new and existing posts from your Instagram business profile.
-You can also tag up to 5 products per single image post or 20 products per multi-photo (or “carousel”) post:
+Have an older post that still gets good traction, but doesn't have a Shoppable tag?
+You can tag products in both new and existing posts from your Instagram business profile.
+You can also tag up to five products per single image post or 20 products per multi-photo (or “carousel”) post:

 While selling on Instagram is easier than ever, it’s important to remember your audience shouldn’t feel like they are being sold to.
 Businesses should maintain their current content strategy, incorporating shoppable tags on photos that are a natural fit for their profile.

 A great way to organically add shopping tags to your post is by leveraging high-quality UGC.
 Millennials trust UGC 50% more than other types of media, so it makes sense that these images would work well for shoppable posts.